-Staff/home providers may also choose to use eye protection to further mitigate the risk of being a close contact to confirmed case in the child care facility.
+Staff/home providers may also choose to use eye protection to further mitigate the risk of exposure in the child care facility.

 The Department of Families is supplying frames with lens upon request.
 Public health recommends these as the preferred form of eye protection, as they are easier to reuse, clean and disinfect.